SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Tutorials/DisValidatorContribution.md

    ![ValidatorShowGeneratedCodeChangeTests](https://github.com/SkylineCommunications/Skyline.DataMiner.CICD.ValidatorsExercise/assets/71829634/1cacc3ac-8a13-4b37-b710-7cae5882cf07)

-1. Uncomment the `Error.InvalidTagForDateTime(...` line, and change it to what we expect to get.
+1. Uncomment the `Error.InvalidTagForDateTime(...` line, and change it to what is expected.

    You can press F12 on the static method to see the expected description format: `Missing tag '{0}' with expected value '{1}' for {2} '{3}'.`